 4. Or, Don’t Cook

 Maybe your new Thanksgiving tradition involves staying out of the kitchen.
 Get dressed up and head out for a night on the town.
 That’s right, turn Thanksgiving into date night!
-Relax, let someone else serve you and don’t worry about the cooking or the cleaning up afterwards.
+Relax, let someone else serve you, and don’t worry about the cooking or the cleaning up afterward.
 Many vegan restaurants are open on the holidays; just be sure to make your reservations super-early and if the restaurant is not a vegan one, make your dietary needs clear well in advance.

 If you would rather cozy up and stay in but still don’t want to cook, order your food in but again, skip the pizza and lo mein.
 Many restaurants offer special Thanksgiving menus that you can pick up and bring home.
 Be sure to order enough so you have leftovers to munch on all week.

 Thanksgiving can be the beginning of a long weekend and that means the two of you can pack a bag or two and get away for a mini-vacation.
 Book a room at a vegan bed and breakfast or an animal sanctuary guesthouse.
 Check out the sights of a town or city you have always wanted to visit.
 Curl up in front of a fire with a good book or spend the weekend hiking, skiing or skydiving.
 If traveling is not an option, try getting away without going away.
 Research which local hotels are located right in your own town.
 Even if it’s for just a night or two, you can relax, order room service, get a massage or have a drink at the bar.
 Now that’s something to be thankful for!
 Check out 10 Awesome Green (and Veg) Places to Stay During the Holidays for more ideas.

 6. ‘Tis Better to Give and Receive